 This third and final book of 'That Still Abiding Fire' is again modelled on Dante's Divine Comedy, and again uses the terza rima form, but now showcases those who give themselves to art and aid of fellow human beings.
 Here the climb is from the misery and depravity of Book Two to the only heaven that human beings can know on this earth: those of altruistic love and artistic expression.

 The first to appear is Alexander von Humboldt, the famous explorer and naturalist, who uses his practised sense of honesty and close observation to appreciate the wonders of the world around.
 Robert Herrick follows, whose eventual acceptance of a country living reconciles him to the dreams and ambitions of youth.
-Then comes Stendhal, with his keen appreciation of the feminine, which he would make into a theory of love, of a loved one who is both true and illusory.

 the most abstract of the arts, which is nonetheless continually